DuduNord/CrealityLight/README.md

 39 |  GND|  14|  GND|
 40 |  21|  5|  PA7| RPIReset : input for the PI, to be turned off

-On the ATTINY board connector this meanet :
+On the ATTINY board connector this mean :
 GND | 3.3V | RelayIn | LED2IN | LED1IN | RPI Reset
 --- | ---- | ------- | ------ | ------ | ---------
+##Edit:## to better know when the PI is turned off, will use the LED 2 signal with PSU control pluggin to know when Octoprint is ready or not.
+Hopefully it will not mix everything due to BCM/GPIO mapping...

 ## Octoprint pluggins and config
 quick note : the pluggins can use GPIO or BCM numbering.
 Some give the choice like PSU Control.
 I would think that there is a mix when each pluggin does try to name the pins with different method.
 For the moment, the BCM method seems to be more functional.